St Helens History This Week

 FIFTY YEARS AGO THIS WEEK 20 - 26 APRIL 1976

-This week's many stories include the St Helens Reporter's remarkable £6 package deal for Saints supporters at Wembley, the dangerous walk to school for Eccleston children, the first visitors go to the town's Sunray home in Abergele, the acrobatic burglars and heartless thieves that were at work in Clock Face, the demolition of the historic Congregational Church in St Helens town centre, the Dubliners return to St Helens and the Railway Hotel in Moss Bank gets a new image as well as a new name.
+This week's many stories include the St Helens Reporter's remarkable £6 package deal for Saints supporters at Wembley, the dangerous walk to school for Eccleston children, the first visitors to the town's Sunray home in Abergele, the demolition of the historic Congregational Church in St Helens town centre, the Dubliners return to St Helens and the Railway Hotel in Moss Bank gets a new image and a new name.

 READ FULL ARTICLE